The Wheels on the Bus: Tune and lyrics

+Bouncing off their seats.Modern versions of the song change the lyrics in the seventh verse to say the daddies on the bus go "I love you".
+This can be seen in the popular remake by the children’s show Cocomelon.

-Bouncing off their seats.Note that this version does not make any reference to the melody that is commonly attached to the song.
+Note that this version does not make any reference to the melody that is commonly attached to the song.

 Other recordings

-In 2002, American Madonna impersonator Michelle Chappel, under the stage name "Mad Donna", released a single which sampled the nursery rhyme, featuring a version of Madonna's 1998 song "Ray of Light" over which the classic children's song was sung.
+In 2002, American Madonna impersonator Michelle Chappel, under the stage name "Mad Donna", released a single which sampled the song, featuring a version of Madonna's 1998 song "Ray of Light" over which the classic children's song was sung.
 The single reached No. 17 in the United Kingdom and also made the charts elsewhere in Europe.

 The song also has lyrics in Swedish, Hjulen på bussen ("The Wheels on the Bus"), and among the artists who have recorded it are Pernilla Wahlgren in 1996.